Single attosecond XUV pulse source via light-wave controlled relativistic laser-plasma interaction: Thomson Back Scattering Scheme: Influence of drive laser waveform on TBS condition in laser-foil interaction

 This distinction in interaction dynamics is particularly relevant in the context of coherent Thomson backscattering for generation of \emph{as} pulses.
 In the experiment reported by Kiefer et. al. \cite{Kiefer2013}, a $10$nm diamond-like carbon (DLC) was irradiated by a Gaussian-shaped drive pulse with intensity exceeding $1\times10^{20}$Wcm$^{-2}$.
 Due to the smooth rising edge of the Gaussian pulse, the initial few laser cycles were insufficiently intense to fully overcome the binding forces within the foil.
-Consequently, only a fraction of the electrons were expelled during each \textbf{half-cycle} of the laser field, resulting in the formation of multiple relativistic electron layers, or relativistic electron mirrors (REMs), at the rear side of the target.
-These REMs, being only partially reflective, interact with a counter-propagating probe pulse of intensity $\sim 1\times10^{15}$Wcm$^{-2}$.
-As the probe reflects off successive REMs, it accumulates multiple Doppler upshifts, producing a reflected spectrum rich in high-order harmonics of the probe's fundamental frequency.
-This mechanism stands in contrast to the interaction driven by a sharp-edged pulse, which is capable of expelling all plasma electrons in a single cycle, thereby forming a single, highly reflective REM.
-Such a configuration is more favorable for generating isolated attosecond bursts and achieving spectrally cleaner harmonic emission.
+Consequently, only a fraction of the electrons are expelled during each cycle of the laser field, resulting in the formation of multiple relativistic electron layers, or RESs, at the rear side of the target.
+These RESs, being only partially reflective, interact with a counter-propagating probe pulse of intensity $\sim 1\times10^{15}$Wcm$^{-2}$.
+As the probe pulse is back-reflected from a sequence of partially transmissive relativistic electron sheets, generating an attosecond pulse train.
+This process produces a reflected spectrum rich in high-order harmonics of the fundamental frequency of the probe.
+This mechanism stands in contrast to the interaction driven by a sharp-edged pulse front, which is capable of expelling all plasma electrons within a single half-cycle, thereby forming a single, highly reflective RES.
+This configuration is more favorable for generating isolated attosecond bursts.